Fundamental Limits of Large Momentum Transfer in Optical Lattices

 In this work, we exploit the temporal periodicity and discrete spatial symmetry of optical lattices within a Floquet framework to extend a recently developed Wannier–Stark model~\cite{Bloch_paper} to the full class of elastic LMT scattering methods.
 Within this unified description, we introduce a parametrized family of Hamiltonians that continuously interpolates between the limiting cases of BOs and SBDs through variation of a single control parameter.
 This approach exposes the fundamental efficiency and phase-accuracy limits inherent to different LMT schemes and enables their direct comparison on equal footing.
-Furthermore, it identifies previously unexplored operating regimes in which pulse efficiencies can be substantially enhanced, thereby extending the attainable performance beyond that of current state-of-the-art implementations~\cite{Toulouse2}.
+Furthermore, it identifies previously unexplored operating regimes in which pulse efficiencies can be substantially enhanced, thereby extending the attainable performance of state-of-the-art implementations by several orders of magnitude.
 The paper is structured as follows: We first present the theoretical framework by introducing the general Hamiltonian and presenting a solution of the time-dependent Schrödinger equation based on Floquet theory.
 We then proceed to parametrize a specific family of Hamiltonians to cover BOs and SBDs as two distinct limits which allows us to evaluate our results by analyzing the efficiency and phase accuracy, drawing comparisons with state-of-the-art experiments.
+Then, we explore the consequences of our approach through its application to a toy model of an LMT-enhanced folded gradiometer, highlighting the emergence of a fundamental sensitivity limit.
 Finally, we present a method for adiabatic preparation of Floquet states in optical lattices and compare our results to exact numerical solutions of the Schrödinger equation.